Tagpfauenauge auf Echte Betonie (C) Eva Hengsberger

 Together we strengthen and create valuable habitats in selected communities in Tyrol.
 Citizens' biotopes are participatory places.
 Here we plan, design and maintain natural treasures as a community.

-The project ‘Citizen biotopes – stepping stones for endangered species’ is funded by the Biodiversity Fund of the Federal Ministry for Federal Ministry of Agriculture and Forestry, Climate and Environmental Protection, Regions and Water Management.
+The pilot project ‘Citizen biotopes – stepping stones for endangered species’ 2023 – 2025 was funded by the Biodiversity Fund of the Federal Ministry for Federal Ministry of Agriculture and Forestry, Climate and Environmental Protection, Regions and Water Management.

 Nature-based education, supported by: